 Other comics

-During the early 1930s Johnson also created the comic strip 'Bunker Bunk and the Boys' - about a wholesale business - and 'Sellem and Son' - about two retailers - for the Armstrong Cork Company.
+During the early 1930s, Johnson also created the comic strip 'Bunker Bunk and the Boys' - about a wholesale business - and 'Sellem and Son' - about two retailers - for the Armstrong Cork Company.
 The Sporting Goods Dealer ran his comic strip 'Adam and Steve' and the Remington Arms Company featured a full-page comic strip on a monthly basis.
-But Johnson would soon drop all these comics in favour for 'Mr. Oswald'.
+But Johnson soon dropped all these series in favor of 'Mr. Oswald'.

 'Adam and Steve'.